SharvChopra/SharvChopra/README.md

 # 💫 About Me:

-🔭 Developing the **DigiQue application**, focusing on building a robust, full-stack solution.
+🔭 Developing the **PrimeCompare**, focusing on building a robust, full-stack solution.

 👯 I'm looking to collaborate on: Innovative **full-stack projects**.
 I'm passionate about building scalable, user-centric web applications from concept to deployment.